 |Patrick Mularoni, MD|

-At the AllSports medicine concussion clinic we use ImPACT testing which is a computerized neuro-cognitive test that helps by providing objective data which helps us further evaluate a concussed athletes injury.
+At the AllSports Medicine Concussion Clinic, we use ImPACT testing.
+ImPACT testing is a computerized neurocognitive test that helps by providing objective data, helping us tofurther evaluate a concussed athlete's injury.
+We have expertise in the evaluation of pediatric concussion and are the only sports medicine program in the Tampa Bay area solely dedicated to the care of young athletes.
 Our goal is to get you back to the game as quickly and safely as possible.